kvasdopil/play3d/README.md

    - **Close modal** - Model stays in the scene
    - **Generate new model** - Adds to the scene (no replacement)
    - **Delete selected** - Red trash icon (top-right) or `Delete` key removes the currently selected object
-   - **History** - Clock icon (top-right) opens a list of known 3D objects from IndexedDB; click "Add to scene" to insert
+   - **History** - Clock icon (top-right) opens a list of known 3D objects from IndexedDB with thumbnails; click "Add to scene" to insert
+   - **New prompt** - + button (top-left) opens the prompt input anytime when not editing/transforming
    - **Render mode** - Center-top toggle between Textured and Solid; Solid shows unique pastel fills and mesh lines
    - **Reload page** - Your entire scene is automatically restored!